kubeflow/website/content/en/docs/components/katib/experiment.md

 The algorithm name in Katib is `darts`.

-Currently, you can't view results of this algorithm in the Katib UI and you can run experiment only on single GPU.
+Currently, you can't view results of this algorithm in the Katib UI and you can run experiments only on a single GPU.

 Katib supports the following algorithm settings: